aytuncilhan/BugcrowdAnalysis/README.md

 Along with the outcome of the unsupervised learning, we can also use the words obtained by Simple Freqeuncy Analysis in step 1.
 As a last resort, assuming Steps 1 and 2 have not produced fruitful results for our Collocation Analysis, we can always do manually scan program details focusing on program descriptions, metadata, company information etc.

 ### 3. What should *not* be done
+* Lexical diversity won't make sense since we are not interested in lingustic complexity of authors.
-Lexical diversity or Sentiment analysis won’t make sense since most probably all will turn out neutral.
+* Sentiment analysis won’t make sense since most probably all will turn out to be neutral.